H&M Is Stocking The Best Swimsuits For Summer

 Over the last few years, H&M has dropped some heartbreakingly good swimwear.
 While bad for our indecisive shopping habits, that fact is far from a secret since sizes (plus and straight) tend to sell out pretty quickly.
-And with prices that typically ring in under $50, we can see why.
+And with prices that typically ring in under £30 for both tops and bottoms, we can see why.

 Featuring an array of cut-out one-pieces, off-the-shoulder monokinis, and even a long-sleeved bikini set, H&M's swim selection is still at the top.
 Where many fast-fashion retailers (cough) have verged towards ripping off indie swim brands, H&M's found its own footing in merging up-and-coming bathing suit trends with classic silhouettes.
 The result?
 Cute and affordable swimwear that's trend-inspired as opposed to trend rip-offs.